kiedtl/website/src/content/blog/make.md

 ```

 Please, don't do this. `make` isn't a command runner, it's a build system.
-Specifically, for C. If you want a command runner, you really should be
+(Specifically, for C.) If you want a command runner, you really should be
-using [just](https://github.com/casey/just) or just plain old POSIX shell
+using [just](https://github.com/casey/just) or maybe plain old POSIX shell
 scripts.

 Here's what a good makefile looks like: <br>